mildsunrise/university-4b-tfg/memory/sota.md

 #### Tracepoints

 Tracepoints are a debugging mechanism.
 They are statically inserted in kernel code through a macro, at points of interest.
 Then, through the API, the user can supply a callback that will be injected at the tracepoint they wish.
-The only cost of tracepoints, if enabled, is a no-op instruction when not in use \cite{docs-tracepoints}.
+The only cost of tracepoints, if enabled, is a branch condition check when not in use \cite{docs-tracepoints}.

 They can also serve as event sources.
 When inserting a tracepoint, the developer can specify additional *glue code* specifying the event name, fields and their representation.
 The tracepoint may then be enabled in the tracer and will generate an event every time it's hit \cite{tracepoints-events}.